leengh/EC523-Final-Project/README.md

 The Modules.py file, Controller.py, transform_observation and transform_action functions are taken from that project (with some modifications).
 Everything else was re-written.
 This project only uses binary rewards, we added 3 different rewards: Categorical, Euclidean and Manhattan.

 The code for the object detection in included in the Camer.py file.
+Gym environment can found in the GraspingEnv.py file.

 ## Installation